 Alas, we went for the 9am brunch reservation!
 Which means early brunch mimosas for all; except me, for I am driving.
 Because this spot isn’t vegan, I’ll still be dreaming of these pancakes while I munch on fruit.
 Last year, I made pancakes similar to these, as well.
 But, they are of the strawberry & white chocolate variety, as opposed to these rich, deeply decadent, fluffy mocha pancakes.

 If you haven’t tried either the Vanilla or the 2g Sugar versions of the Protein Nutmilk, I highly recommend it!
 I even find it really great to use as a coffee creamer, honestly.
-With 10g of protein per 1 cup, it’s easy to use in oatmeal, smoothies, or whatever else you’d like to boost the protein content of.
-Silk regularly posts great recipes with these on their instagram and Facebook, so check those out for more ideas.
-In case you missed the fun recipes I did with them last year, you can find them HERE!
+With 10g of protein per 1 cup, it’s easy to use in oatmeal, smoothies, or whatever else you’d like to boost the protein content in.
+And in case you missed the fun recipes I did with Silk last year, you can find them HERE!

 Now, back to these fluffy mocha pancakes!
 I’ve completed neglected to mention the easy chocolate sauce.
-It’s literally vegan chocolate chips + Silk Protein Nutmilk + maple syrup, melted together and drizzled on top of these carb-coffee pillows.
+It’s literally vegan chocolate chips + nutmilk + maple syrup, melted together and drizzled on top of these carb-coffee pillows.
 So go!
 Enjoy the hell out of these pancakes, whether they’re for your mom, or you. <3

 - 2 teaspoons apple cider vinegar